Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 ### Writing out results

 Finally, once you are happy with the format of your data you can output it to disk.
-This is done by using a {scaladoc}`com.raphtory.algorithms.api.output.sink.Sink` which is given to the query when it is executed.
+This is done by using a {scaladoc}`com.raphtory.api.output.sink.Sink` which is given to the query when it is executed.
 Several inbuilt output formats are available within Raphtory, but it is also very simple to implement your own if you have a specific destination in mind.

 As an example from our prior code snippets the {scaladoc}`com.raphtory.sinks.FileSink` saves the results of each partition as separate files to a directory.
-This directory is the only argument required when creating the {scaladoc}`com.raphtory.api.output.sink.Sink` object and passing it to the query:
+This directory is the only argument required when creating the {scaladoc}`com.raphtory.sinks.FileSink` object and passing it to the query:

 ```scala
 val sink = FileSink("/tmp")